 Whether YouTube video support surround sound is a common question among YouTube enthusiasts.
 If you want to listen to audio or stream live video on your home theater from YouTube and wonder whether it will deliver surround sound to your speakers, read on to learn more.

-Currently, YouTube does not support surround sound playback.
+Currently, YouTube only supports 5.1 surround sound playback on Youtube TV.
 If you do a surround sound test on YouTube, you will hear distinct Left and Right audio channels only.
 While you can upload 5.1 or 7.1 audio, Youtube will convert it and play it back as stereo.
 YouTube only sends two channels of analog audio output or stereo audio.

 What Is Surround Sound?